Gijs-Koot/Gijs-Koot.github.io/_posts/2018-01-16-swimming-records.md

 Next up are the times.
-It is possible to tackle these with `strftime` of some sort, but since the format is flexible, and I'm doing regexes already, let's use those again.
+It is possible to tackle these with `strftime`, but since I'm doing regexes already, let's use those again.

 ```python